Melacon/WirelessTransportEmulator/NetconfServerSimulator/README.md

 #### With  WirelessTransportEmulator

 In the *topology.json* file within the network-element definition section the *type* parameter indicates to use the *NetconfServerSimulator* as shown in the example below.
 In the actual version of this simulator the xmlFile can be selected and the uuid assigned.
 Simulated Interfaces and links for this container are not supported.

+Information how to start/stop the environment is described in the *Usage* section of the [WirelessTransportEmulator README](../README.md) file.

 ```JSON
 {